screen device object

 stereoOptions

-Default: stereo = monoscopic display
+Default, changeable in pb_prefs: stereo = monoscopic display

-Default: stereoOptions = none
+Default, changeable in pb_prefs: stereoOptions = none

-0 = regular monoscopic display.
+0 = regular mono display.
 Or for stereo display, set to a number > 0 specifying a stereo mode provided by Psychtoolbox.
 Type Screen OpenWindow? and read under input stereomode for more information on stereo modes, but as of July 2021:

-<cd> 0 <cd> – none
+<cd> 0 <cd> – mono display

 <cd> 1 <cd> – OpenGL native stereo